aloopday/react_2028/README.md

 You can use destructing to  extract the values from an object.

 **For objects**, the order of the properties does not matter:

+## Destructuring in React Components
+Destructuring is particularly useful in React for working with props, hooks, and API responses.
+It help make your code more concise and easier to read.

+## Props Destructuring
+When a component receives props, you can use destructuring to  extract the values you need.